-Innovation strategy can be a powerful thing, but any businessperson can tell you that no strategy, however carefully formed, survives contact with the day-to-day reality of running a business.
-Company culture and approach can foster innovation or kill it, and to prevent innovations from dying in committee, ask yourself these questions.
+Innovation strategy can be a powerful thing.
+But any businessperson can tell you that no strategy.
+However carefully formed, survives contact with the day-to-day reality of running a business.
+Company culture and approach can foster innovation or kill it, and prevent innovations from dying in committee.
+Ask yourself these questions to Identify innovation killers.

 How Do You Handle Failure?

-Everybody, to some degree, is worried about failing.
-That’s not entirely wrongheaded, but with innovation, failure needs to be put into its proper context so this fear vanishes.
+Failing worries everybody, to some degree.
+That’s not entirely wrong.
+But with innovation, failure needs to be put into its proper context so this fear vanishes.
 If an idea is presented, refined, implemented, and fails, it’s not the ideal scenario perhaps.
 But your company has collected important data about what works and can step back and consider why that is.
 Remember, failure is not the end.
-Even the biggest companies in the world have failed, sometimes on a staggering scale; think Netflix’s quickly forgotten attempt to spin off its DVD rental business as “Quikster.”
+Even the biggest companies in the world have failed, sometimes on a staggering scale.
+Think Netflix’s quickly forgotten attempt to spin off its DVD rental business as “Quikster”.

 Have You Dedicated Enough Resources?

-Innovation’s greatest killer is bottlenecks.
-Committees that don’t have enough time to meet, a meeting on a topic that’s held once and then dropped, or a lone employee trying to spend an hour a day filtering through hundreds of suggestions are often the murder scenes of great ideas.
+One of the great innovation killers is bottlenecked.
+Committees that don’t have enough time to meet.
+A meeting on a topic that’s held once and then dropped.
+Or a lone employee trying to spend an hour a day filtering through hundreds of suggestions are often the murder scenes of great ideas.
 Ensure that any innovation strategy has the resources and tools to succeed, and create accountability structures to keep things going.